-- 1 or 2 halfs of rib cage of mutton, lamb or kid goat
+- 1 or 2 halves of mutton, lamb or kid goat rib cage

 - Some instacure #2 to be on the safe side.
 Use cure #2 according to package directions, usually 5 tsp pr 25lbs of meat.